Ideas for Low-Cost Kids Ministry Events

 Got white sheets strung up between chairs.
 Borrowed Tom's laptop and projector.
 Made popcorn from those massive Costco bags.

 Kids brought sleeping bags and pillows.
 Lights off.
-Suddenly crappy fellowship hall becomes magical movie theater.
+Suddenly our crappy fellowship hall becomes a magical movie theater.

 We watched Moana and kids were like hypnotized.
-Not because movie was special but because whole thing felt like secret adventure.
+Not because the movie was special but because the whole thing felt like a secret adventure.

 Marcus who can't sit still for literally five seconds?
-Laid there quiet for entire movie because felt different than regular boring movie watching.
+Laid there quiet for the entire movie because it felt different than regular boring movie watching.

 Cost breakdown - popcorn five bucks, sheets we had, projector borrowed.
 Maybe ten dollars for thirty kids.
 Are you kidding me?